Interactive-Echoes/IEMidi/README.md

 # IEMidi

-**IEMidi** is a cross-platform MIDI editor built with ImGui and RtMidi.
+**IEMidi** is a cross-platform MIDI editor built with Qt and RtMidi.
 The editor is designed to map any MIDI message to various actions such as volume control, mute, console commands or opening files.
 <div align="center">
 <img src="https://github.com/Interactive-Echoes/IEMidi/raw/master/Resources/Demos/IEMidi-2-Demo-Editor.png" alt="Demo" width="1920">